Let's Go Jungle!: Lost on the Island of Spice: Story

 After the battle, the boy thanks to the players for their help and notes that he didn't help enough, so he gives Norah his good luck charm that keeps bugs at bay.
 He decides to make a new one as a helicopter arrives in the area.
 As the helicopter arrives, Ben and Norah hop into the helicopter and head home.
 As they both take a ride in a helicopter, several butterflies land on the head of the Buddha statue (which is supposedly still contaminated from the tarantula's mutant blood), which then mutate and pursue the main protagonists in the final battle stage.

 In the course of their adventure, Ben and Norah learn the story behind the island.
 According to the boy of the island and a helicopter pilot, an environmental NGO called "Green Leaves", came to the island after it was devastated by war.
 Following the motto of "bring back the green", scientists of "Green Leaves" discovered a species of mushroom that possessed extraordinary biological regenerative properties.
 The scientists extracted and refined the mushrooms' essence, creating a powerful chemical extract that could accelerate biological growth.
 In cooperation with the island's natives, "Green Leaves" used the chemical extract to restore the island's fauna and flora within five years.
 However, it was later discovered that the extract's properties also had the unfortunate side effect of enlarging, mutating, and corrupting any treated organisms, turning them into dangerous monsters that threatened the safety of the island's inhabitants.
 "Green Leaves" personnel and many of the island's natives managed to evacuate to safety, although several natives decided to remain behind for other reasons.

 As they rest and understand the story, the two must battle with a mutated butterfly and its butterfly army while aboard their helicopter ride out of the island.
 Just as they beat the giant butterfly to within an inch of life, it launches one desperate attack that blows the two out of the helicopter, forcing them to drop their guns into the water and cling onto a rope ladder.
 Without any other weapons to destroy this menace, the two must use a slingshot and the good luck charm to deliver the final blow which will affect the endings.
-If the player(s) fail to deliver the final blow, the butterfly escapes the island and the two of them will end their relationship, only to discover that the pilot has been infected with the mushroom substance, demonstrating that humans can be infected and affected by it and implying that the rest of the world could plunge into chaos as the infection spreads across humanity.
-If the player(s) successfully make the shot, the butterfly is killed and the two continue their escape from the island with a sense of joy while beginning to enter into a romantic relationship.
+If the player(s) fail to deliver the final blow, the butterfly escapes the island and the two of them will end their relationship, only to discover that the pilot has been infected with the mushroom substance, demonstrating that humans can be infected and affected by it; this ending implies that the rest of the world could plunge into chaos due to the mushroom's human-infection properties.
+If the player(s) successfully make the shot, the butterfly is killed and the two continue their escape from the island with a sense of joy while agreeing to give their relationship another try.
 The pilot being infected is omitted in this ending.